Easy Skillet Chicken Thighs

 Key Ingredients

-• Spices– onion powder, garlic powder, and paprika create a great rub for the chicken.
+• Spices: Onion powder, garlic powder, and paprika create a simple and flavorful rub for the chicken.

 How to Make Skillet Chicken Thighs

-• In a small bowl, combine the spices, salt, and black pepper.
-Rub the seasoning mixture all over the chicken thighs, on both sides.
+• Season.
+In a small bowl, combine the spices, salt, and black pepper.
+Season both sides of the chicken generously with the spices.

 Ingredients